plasmadynamics/Realm-of-Particles/README.md

 Realm-of-Particles
 ==================

-2D Exploration Game using the HTML5 Canvas by Rasmus 'thePlasm' Jepsen for plasmadynamics.
+A 2D Exploration/Magic browser game using the HTML5 Canvas by Rasmus 'thePlasm' Jepsen for plasmadynamics.

 You can play it [here](plasmadynamics.github.io/Realm-of-Particles)